edelgrace/blog/content/post/2013-12-11-fall-2013-semester-in-review.md

   - University

 ---
 This semester went by really quickly.
-I never once thought, &#8220;wow I want this semester to be over.&#8221; I&#8217;m not joking, really!
+I never once thought, "wow I want this semester to be over."
+I'm not joking, really!
 I really enjoyed it.
 Then again, it could be due to the fact that I only took three courses this semester: introduction to Python, Russian literature in translation, and linear algebra.
 They were all pretty fair courses.
-I already had some programming experience (once you are exposed one programming language, it&#8217;s easier to read other languages), my Russian professor was quite easy, and I knew most of the content in linear algebra.
+I already had some programming experience (once you are exposed one programming language, it's easier to read other languages), my Russian professor was quite easy, and I knew most of the content in linear algebra.

 Thankfully, I can count on one hand the amount of classes I skipped.